computationalmodelling/nbval/README.md

 however require the use of the `--dist loadscope` flag to ensure that all cells of one notebook are run on the same kernel.

+## Documentation

+The narrative documentation for nbval can be found at https://nbval.readthedocs.io.

 ## Help
 The `py.test` system help can be obtained with `py.test -h`, which will